chris3evans/topfolio/readme.md

 * For the server: `npm run serve:api`
 * For the client: `npm start`

+## Usage

+Once the application is up and running, you can start creating your personal portfolio.
+You will be able to add your skills, work experience and projects, as well as customize the look of your portfolio.
+You can then share the link to your portfolio with potential employers, colleagues and friends.

 ## Contributing

 To contribute to TOPFOLIO, please submit a pull request.